codesrg/sipher/README.md

 To encrypt and decrypt message.

-Only morse encryption/decryption is supported.
+Morse, RSA and Base64 encryption/decryption is supported.

 ## Installation